 - Re-enrollment is defined as the completion and submission of the re-enrollment forms.
 This takes place when the current student's family fills out and submits the re-enrollment forms on SchoolMint.
 Support to fill out forms on SchoolMint is available at the school office or at a school re-enrollment event.
 All students rising to kinder through 12 grade must be re-enrolled by mid-February of the prior school year.
 All students rising to pre-K4 must confirm that they will re-enroll by mid February.
-Due to TEA guidelines, pre-K4 re-enrollment documentation will be made available April 1, 2024 for completion by April 30, 2024. - Completion and submission of transportation and food service paperwork.
-The initial selection of bus stops and income eligibility for food services are now included in the re-enrollment packet.
-Confirmation of the bus stops, bus schedules, and any changes to income eligibility takes place at the engagement / orientation events held by the schools over the summer.

-• Re-enrollment is official when the re-enrollment documents are complete and verified by the school, and the student arrives for the first day of class of the new school year.
+Due to TEA guidelines, pre-K4 re-enrollment documentation will be made available April 1, 2025 for completion by April 30, 2024. - Completion and submission of transportation and food service paperwork.
+The initial selection of bus stops and income eligibility for food services are included in the re-enrollment packet.
+Confirmation of the bus stops, bus schedules, and any changes to income eligibility will be communicated by schools. - Re-enrollment is official when the re-enrollment documents are complete and verified by the school, and the student arrives for the first day of class of the new school year.
 All families must keep the school informed if re-enrollment plans change.